TheBrenny/anchor-docs/function-reference/pages.md

 ### `page_description`

-Returns article description or site descripion depending on the page visited.
+Returns article description or site description depending on the page visited.

 ### `page_id`